threefoldtech/libp2p-relay/README.md

 # libp2p-relay

 Some projects of Threefold Tech or that Threefold Tech supports rely on [libp2p](https://libp2p.io) peer routing.

-This project provides an implementation for relay nodes that can be used to provide reliable peer routing.
+This project provides an implementation for relay nodes that can be used to provide reliable peer communication.

 ## Flow